JosephIsaacTurner/PHPChartsJs/README.md

 // Generate a histogram for a specific field
 $histogram = generateHistogram($data, 'your_field_name');
 echo $histogram;

-// Generate multiple histograms separate by tab groups based on all fields in the data array:
+// Generate multiple histograms separate by html tab groups based on all fields in the data array:
 $histogram = generateMultiHistogram($data, getColumnNames($data));
 echo $histogram;
 ```